brijsam/Write-a-program-to-show-the-digital-clock-on-the-console.-java/README.md

-# 4.Write-a-program-to-show-the-digital-clock-on-the-console.-java
+# Write-a-program-to-show-the-digital-clock-on-the-console.-java
-4.Write a program to show the digital clock on the console. java
+Write a program to show the digital clock on the console. java